lightbug-io/docs/faq/devices.md

 The contents of the box will vary depending on the device you have ordered.

-The shop includes all information on what is bundled with the various SKUs.
+The lightbug.io product listings include all information on what is bundled with the various SKUs.

 Such as the page for the [Pro](https://lightbug.io/product/lb-dev-pr2/) which at the time of writing includes the Pro device, a charge dock, USB cable and one month of data.